KDGThemes/KDE-plasma-theme-for-total-launcher-/README.md

 9. Go to downloads and browse for KDE. plasma theme for total launcher folder and open it, after, click the backup.zip
 10. You will be returned to backup center.
 11. In backup center click Backup and click ok.
-12.You will see the clock, date, weather, 2 rows of apps and a taskbar.
+12. You will see the clock, date, weather, 2 rows of apps and a taskbar.
-13.Click + to add apps
+13. Click + to add apps
 To see all apps click the plasma icon.
 14. Set the wallpaper (Optional).